 Rockshots & the Club scene in the 90s

 On the back of the House music explosion we decided to branch out a bit & mix things up a touch.
-Rockshots as a Club, was now properly smashing it on both the Gay & straight scenes.
+Rockshots as a Club with us now fully on board, was properly smashing it on both the Gay & straight scenes.

 So we started to bring Djs like Danny Rampling up from the South to play with us at Rockshots on a Thursday night.